Advancing Direct Air Capture (DAC) for Community Benefit and Climate Action

 Learn About DAC

-Learn about Direct Air Capture (DAC) at the intersection of technology, community and environmental justice.
+Learn about Direct Air Capture (DAC) at the intersection of technology and community.

 Collaborate Across Sectors

-Engage in meaningful dialogue and activities with people from different communities and sectors to expand your networks and create an unlikely coalition of people committed to centering the community in climate action.
+Engage in meaningful dialogue and activities with people from different communities and sectors to expand your networks and create an unlikely coalition of people committed to centering the community in clean energy and decarbonization projects.

 Develop Innovative Pathways

-Work together to push innovative concepts for designing and deploying DAC to advance communities’ equity, social justice, and environmental justice priorities.
+Work together to push innovative concepts for designing and deploying DAC to advance community priorities.

 Additional Resources